 Whenever the exposure to a “treatment” is not due to randomization (such as in an observational study), confounding is likely.
 If we fail to address the confounding when conducting the analysis, we could mistakenly attribute an observed difference to the treatment under study when, in actuality, the difference is due to a second factor.
 In this chapter, we introduce several analytical approaches commonly used to address confounding.
 We also discuss the clinical assumptions underlying each method and common pitfalls to avoid.

 Suppose a patient with a recent diagnosis of hypertension asks for a treatment recommendation.
 Should the physician make this recommendation without meeting with the patient?
 Or would he or she first want to consider the patient's history, collect vital signs, etc.?
 This latter approach—making treatment decisions given certain patient characteristics—suggests a “conditional” approach to addressing confounding.
 That is, if treatment decisions are made conditionally, perhaps the treatment effect we are interested in estimating is the effect given other patient characteristics.
 This is the motivation behind regression adjustment.
-Although the details of regression models were covered in Chapter 14, we will briefly consider how a regression model can ...
+Although the details of regression models were covered in Chapter 14, we will briefly consider how a regression model can be used to ...